-The City of La Joya, Texas (City) founded June 1961 and was incorporated as a general law city on June 1963.
+The City of La Joya, Texas (City) founded in 1926 and was incorporated as a general law city on June 1965.
 The charter established a City Council-Manager form of government.
 The municipal government provided by the Charter of the City of La Joya shall be known as the City Council.
 The City Council shall consist of a Mayor and four Council Members, and which shall enact local legislation, adopt budgets, determine policies, and appoint the City Manager, who is held responsible to the City Council for the execution of the laws and the administration of the government of the City.
+The City became a Home Rule municipality in May 2013.

-The general governmental functions include law enforcement, fire and other public safety activities, streets, sanitation, public improvements, public charities, parks and recreation, library services, zoning and general administrative services.
+The general governmental functions include law enforcement, fire and other public safety activities, streets, sanitation, public improvements, parks and recreation, library services, zoning and general administrative services.
 Enterprise funds are used to account for the operations of its utility operations.

-The accounting and reporting policies of the City relating to the funds included in the accompanying basic financial statements conform to accounting principles generally accepted in the United States of America applicable to toe state and local governments.
+The accounting and reporting policies of the City relating to the funds included in the accompanying basic financial statements conform to accounting principles generally accepted in the United States of America applicable to state and local governments.
 Generally accepted accounting principles for local governments include those principles prescribed by the Governmental Accounting Standards Board (GASB), the American Institute of Certified Public Accountants in the publication entitled Audits of State and Local Governmental Units by the Financial Accounting Standards Board (FASB), when applicable.